-December 31 l
+December 31

+2024 2023

+Number of shares authorized (in thousands) Shares authorized Number of shares issued and fully paid (in thousands) Shares issued 440,000 \$ 4,400,000 417,091 \$ 4,170,915 440,000 \$ 4,400,000 417,091 \$ 4,170,915

+Capital surplus

+Decem ıber 31

-2023 2022
+2024 2023

-May be used to offset a deficit, distributed as cash dividends , or transferred to share capital (1)

-Additional paid-in capital Issuance of ordinary shares From business combinations Treasury share transactions 834,085 51,598 424,933 \$ 834,085 51,598 424,933
+May be used to offset a deficit, distributed as cash dividends , or transferred to share capital (1) Additional paid-in capital Issuance of ordinary shares From business combinations Treasury share transactions \$ 834,085 51,598 424,933 \$ 834,085 51,598 424,933

 May only be used to offset a deficit

-Changes in ownership interests in subsidiaries (2) Unclaimed dividends 8,510 548 8,510 328
+Changes in ownership interests in subsidiaries (2) Unclaimed dividends 8,510 595 8,510 548

-\$ 1,3 319,674 \$ 1,319,454
+\$ 1,319,721 \$ 1,319,674

-- 1) Such capital surplus may be used to offset a deficit; in addition, when the Company has no deficit, such capital surplus may be distributed as cash dividends or transferred to share capital (limited to a certain percentage of the Company's capital surplus and to once a year). - 2) Such capital surplus arises from the effects of changes in ownership interests in subsidiaries resulting from equity transactions other than actual disposals or acquisitions or from changes in capital surplus of subsidiaries accounted for using equity method.

-c.
-Retained earnings and dividend policy
+- 1) Such capital surplus may be used to offset a deficit; in addition, when the Company has no deficit, such capital surplus may be distributed as cash dividends or transferred to share capital (limited to a certain percentage of the Company's capital surplus and to once a year). - 2) Such capital surplus arises from the effects of changes in ownership interests in subsidiaries resulting from equity transactions other than actual disposals or acquisitions or from changes in capital surplus of subsidiaries accounted for using equity method. - c.
+Retained earnings and dividends policy

-Under the dividend policy as set forth in the Articles, where the Company made a profit in a fiscal year, the profit shall be first utilized for paying taxes, offsetting losses of previous years, setting aside as legal reserve 10% of the remaining profit, setting aside or reversing a special reserve in accordance with the laws and regulations, and then any remaining profit together with any undistributed retained earnings shall be used by the Company's board of directors as the basis for proposing a distribution plan, which should be resolved in the shareholders' meeting for the distribution of dividends and bonuses to shareholders.
+Under the dividends policy as set forth in the Articles, where the Company made a profit in a fiscal year, the profit shall be first utilized for paying taxes, offsetting losses of previous years, setting aside as legal reserve 10% of the remaining profit, setting aside or reversing a special reserve in accordance with the laws and regulations, and then any remaining profit together with any undistributed retained earnings shall be used by the Company's board of directors as the basis for proposing a distribution plan, which should be resolved in the shareholders' meeting for the distribution of dividends and bonuses to shareholders.
 For the policies on the distribution of compensation of employees and remuneration of directors before and after amendment, please refer to f. employee benefits expense in Note 26.